archiskhuspe/extractly/README.md

 ![Railway](https://img.shields.io/badge/Backend-Railway-purple?logo=railway)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-A full-stack web app that extracts the main text from any public URL, summarises it using open-source NLP (HuggingFace BART Inference API with a local frequency-based fallback), and presents the result in a Notion-style editable table with PDF export and persistent history.
+Extractly is a full-stack web app that extracts the main text from any public URL, summarises it using open-source NLP (HuggingFace BART Inference API with a local frequency-based fallback), and presents the result in a Notion-style editable table with PDF export and persistent history.

 ---